BNasmith/PTForsyth/PTFWorkofChrist.md

 moment is due to the fact that edification has been pursued to the neglect of instruction.
 We have been a little too prone to dwell upon the simple side of the gospel.
 All our capital is in

-The Work of Christ.
-3

-4 THE DIFFERENCE BETWEEN
+[ ^4^ ]{.pagenum} TK
 small circulation.
-We have not put by a re- serve, as it were.
-And therefore the simplicity itself has become unsettled and ineffectual, con- fused and confusing.
+We have not put by a reserve, as it were.
+And therefore the simplicity itself has become unsettled and ineffectual, confused and confusing.

 I ask your attention to certain aspects of our Christian faith which perhaps do not lie